Huertix/katas/python/amazon_movies/README.md

-There is a network of similar movies which are attributed by a unique identifier and a rating. each movie in the network is realted to one or more movies in the network throught a direct connection.
+There is a network of similar movies which are attributed by a unique identifier and a rating. each movie in the network is related to one or more movies in the network through a direct connection.

-Design a way to find th N highest rated movies for a given movie in the network of realted movies.
+Design a way to find th N highest rated movies for a given movie in the network of related movies.
 The original movie should not be considered as a potential recommendation. if the number of requested movies is greater than the total number of movies, then output all the related movies

 Input
 The input to the function/method consists of two arguments - movie, representing the node of the origianl movie in the movie network and N, an integer representing the number of requested movies.